patek1/LocalRAG/README.md

     -   End-to-End RAG Quality: Faithfulness, Answer Relevancy (using `RAGAs` with OpenAI's `gpt-4.1-mini-2025-04-14` API)
     -   Performance: Retrieval and Generation Latency (mean, median, P95, P99)

-**Note on Evaluation Model:** While the goal is local execution, RAGAs evaluation using local models proved prohibitively resource-intensive on typical Apple Silicon hardware.
+**Note on Evaluation Model:** While the goal is local execution, RAGAs evaluation using local models proved prohibitively resource-intensive on consumer hardware.
 Therefore, RAGAs evaluation currently utilizes the OpenAI API for faster and more reliable results.
 The core generation pipeline remains local.

 ## Prerequisites